BRHHM's Story

 Navy Hospital Corpsman

 After a series of misguided choices, BRHHM enlisted himself into in the military.
-"The fast life has very high ups and even lower downs which is all fair for a single young man, but no way could I establish a productive family into society without stability.
-(BRHHM)" The Navy became the vehicle for BRHHM to see the world, in-turn the world's chance to see BRHHM.
-He attended boot camp in Great Lakes, Illinois prior to 9/11.
+“The fast life is high risks and truly no rewards, but somehow in youth, it is appealing.
+No way could I establish a productive life in that environment.” - BRHHM The Navy became the vehicle for BRHHM to see the world, in-turn the world's chance to see BRHHM; he attended boot camp in Great Lakes, Illinois (prior to 9/11).
 It was in medical school BRHHM had another opportunity to show his worth to the basketball community.
 He quickly became a well- known elite basketball player on the military base.
 The Medical gym would be packed with spectators to watch pickup basketball.
-One August night in 2001, an NBA staffer for the Chicago Bulls was in attendance as BRHHM was in rare form on the court.
-Based on his showing that night, BRHHM was afforded an opportunity to work out with the Chicago Bulls practice squad; a marriage that lasted 3 weeks, ending with an on-court injury in their practice facility.
+One August night in 2001, an NBA staffer for the Chicago Bulls was in attendance as BRHHM was having a regular dominant showing.
+The Bulls staffer was thoroughly impressed with BRHHM's talent and invited him to work out with the Chicago Bulls practice squad; a marriage that lasted 3 weeks and ending with an on-court injury in their practice facility.
 "When I went down, it felt like I was swept off the basketball court for good.
 I am thankful for the experience."
 BRHHM reported to his 1st duty station in a wheelchair.
 In the military, BRHHM had great success in intramural sports winning championship after championship each year of his Navy career.
 He would turn down the opportunity to play on the stacked teams of the base and would join your blue-collar squads that may not be as skilled, but valued his services, teamwork, positivity, and goal of having fun while playing the right way.
 BRHHM's teams made for great military base rivalries.

 Street Baller